 In these documents I analyse the user experience throughout a specific journey (in the case pictured, the tattoo booking process), identify their emotional journey and break down the process into small steps, defining how to transpose this into a digital product in the 'opportunities' section.

 The 'opportunities' section includes a more complete list of potential solutions for specific user problems, while 'thoughts' and 'emotional experience' allow to understand the user's feelings in the process and identify critical areas.

 Task Analysis & User Flows

 The user journey maps enable identifying the path that users can take to achieve their goals.
 This translates visually into task analyses (as bullet lists) which are then developed into user flows (as graphs).
-The user flows provide a first glance into the overall solution process translated into a digital product and set the basis for the next stage: information architecture.
+The user flows provide a first glance into the overall solution process translated into a digital product, which set the basis for the next stage: information architecture.

 This was one of my favourite phases of the process, as here I started developing solutions to the problem.
 I found the process of creating user personas exciting and enriching, as I got to know the people I was designing for.

 Looking back, it is now evident how all the steps involved were necessary for the development of effective solutions that respond to user needs.
 I believe that this phase is where I learnt the most, and I am looking forward to deepening my understanding of the user and developing user-centred solutions.

 Sitemap / Card Sorting

 I was able to create an initial sitemap using the user flows as a starting point, allowing the structure to follow the user journey optimally.
 Later I included in the sitemap other elements that did not appear in the flows such as the user profile page and the sign-up flow.

 The resulting sitemap required validation from potential users.
 This was addressed through an open card sorting exercise in which participants were able to organise the various sections in a way that made sense to them.